sourcegraph/about/blogposts/announcing-sourcegraph-3.5.md

 **Note:** `repohascommitafter` is considered beta as performance degrades significantly on very large repository sets.
 We are [addressing this in 3.6](https://github.com/sourcegraph/sourcegraph/issues/4614).

-## Restrict search to repositories with or without a file
+## Restrict search to repositories with or without a specific filename

 Sometimes, you want to search repositories based on the existence or absence of a file.
 This is now possible with the new `repohasfile` [search filter](https://docs.sourcegraph.com/user/search/queries) which comes in two forms, `repohasfile` and `-repohasfile`.